vlang/vsl/examples/prime_factorization/README.md

 # Example - prime_factorization 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for performing prime factorization.

 ## Instructions